tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 The DTLS record layer is similar to that of TLS 1.3.
 There are three major changes:

-1. The DTLSCiphertext structure omits the superfluous version number field
+1. The DTLSCiphertext structure omits the superfluous version number field.

 2. DTLS adds an explicit epoch and sequence number in the record header.
 This sequence number allows the recipient to correctly